lbispo/dominique/README.md

 ## A micro DOM library.

-**Dominique** is a tiny JavaScript library of helper functions for the <span title="Document Object Model">DOM</span>, emphasizing plugin creation and manipulation of elements and their attributes. **Note:**  Dominique is into Zen: she lives in the now and has no regrets.
+**Dominique** is a tiny JavaScript library of helper functions for the <span title="Document Object Model">DOM</span>, emphasizing plugin creation and manipulation of elements and their properties. **Note:**  Dominique is into Zen; she lives in the now and has no regrets.
 Include an <span title="ECMAScript">ES</span> polyfill at your discretion.

 ### Plugin creation.